-A facility that has a SIC code listed in section A requiring them to be covered under this permit is exempt from permitting requirements if they meet the following requirements consistent with the Code of Federal Regulations Section 122.26(g).
+A facility that has a SIC code listed in section A requiring them to be covered under this permit is exempt from permitting requirements if they meet the following requirements consistent with the Code of Federal Regulations 40 CFR Part 122.26(g).

-A condition of no exposure exists at an industrial facility when all industrial materials and activities are protected by a storm resistant shelter to prevent exposure to rain, snowmelt, and/or runoff.
+A condition of no exposure exists at an industrial facility when all industrial materials and activities are protected by a storm-resistant shelter to prevent exposure to rain, snowmelt, and/or runoff.
 Industrial materials include, but are not limited to, material handling equipment or activities, industrial machinery, raw materials, intermediate products, by-products, final products, or waste products.
 Material handling activities include the storage, loading and unloading, transportation, or conveyance of any raw material, intermediate product, final product or waste product.
-A storm resistant shelter is not required for the following industrial materials and activities:
+A storm-resistant shelter is not required for the following industrial materials and activities:

-- -- drums, barrels, tanks, and similar containers that are tightly sealed, provided those containers are not deteriorated and do not leak.
-"Sealed" means banded or otherwise secured and without operational taps or valves; - -- adequately maintained vehicles used in material handling; and - -- final products, other than products that would be mobilized in stormwater discharges (e.g. rock salt).
+-- drums, barrels, tanks, and similar containers that are tightly sealed, provided those containers are not deteriorated and do not leak.
+"Sealed" means banded or otherwise secured and without operational taps or valves;

+-- adequately maintained vehicles used in material handling; and

+-- final products, other than products that would be mobilized in stormwater discharges (e.g. rock salt).

 A No Exposure Certification must be provided for each facility qualifying for the no exposure exclusion.
 In addition, the exclusion from NPDES permitting is available on a facility-wide basis only, not for individual outfalls.
 If any industrial activities or materials are or will be exposed to precipitation, the facility is not eligible for the no exposure exclusion.
-The certification must be submitted once every five years along with the required fee determined by the DWWM.
+The certification must be submitted with each permit reissuance along with the required fee determined by 47 CSR Series 26.

-If circumstances change and industrial materials or activities become exposed to rain, snow, snow melt, and / or runoff.
-The conditions for this exclusion no longer apply.
+If circumstances change and industrial materials or activities become exposed to rain, snow, snow melt, and / or runoff, the conditions for this exclusion no longer apply.
 In such cases, the discharge becomes subject to enforcement as an un-permitted discharge.
 Any conditionally exempt discharger who anticipates changes in circumstances should apply for and obtain permit authorization prior to the change of circumstances.

-Notwithstanding the provisions of this paragraph, the DWWM retains the authority to require permit authorization (and deny this exclusion) upon making a determination that the discharge causes, has a reasonable potential to cause, or contributes to an instream excursion above an applicable water quality standard including designated uses.
+Notwithstanding the provisions of this paragraph, the Director retains the authority to require permit authorization (and deny this exclusion) upon making a determination that the discharge causes, has a reasonable potential to cause, or contributes to an instream excursion above an applicable water quality standard, including designated uses.

-Representative Discharge.
+11. Representative Discharge.

-When a facility has two or more outlets that, based on a consideration of industrial activity, significant materials, and management practices and activities within the area drained by the outlet, the permittee reasonably believes discharges substantially identical effluents, the permittee may test the effluent of one of such outlets and report that the quantitative data also applies to the substantially identical outlet(s) provided that the permittee includes in the storm water pollution prevention plan a description of the location of the outlets and explains in detail why the outlets are expected to discharge substantially identical effluents.
-In addition, for each outlet that the permittee believes is representative, an estimate of the size of the drainage area (in square feet) and an estimate of the runoff coefficient of the drainage area [e.g. low (under 40 percent), medium (40 to 65 percent), or high (above 65 percent)] shall be provided in the plan.
-The permittee shall include the description of the location of the outlets, explanation of why outlets are expected to discharge substantially identical effluents, and estimate of the size of the drainage area and runoff coefficient with the Stormwater Monitoring Report.
+When a facility has two or more outlets that, based on a consideration of the industrial activity, significant similar materials management practices and activities within the areas drained by the outlet, which results in similar discharges from these outlets.

+If the permittee reasonably believes that these outlets discharges substantially identical effluents then, the permittee may test the effluent of one of such outlets and report that the quantitative data also applies to the substantially identical outlet(s).
+This is allowed provided that the permittee includes in the SWPPP, a description of the location of the outlets and explains in detail why the outlets are expected to discharge substantially identical effluents.
+In addition, for each outlet that the permittee believes is representative, an estimate of the size of the drainage area (in square feet) and an estimate of the runoff coefficient of the drainage area [e.g. low (under 40 percent), medium (40 to 65 percent), or high (above 65 percent)] shall be provided in the SWPPP.
+The permittee shall include the description of the location of the outlets, explanation of why outlets are expected to discharge substantially identical effluents and estimate of the size of the drainage area and runoff coefficient with the Stormwater Monitoring Report.